 In the Messengers class, children make the transition from lower key-stage two to upper key-stage two.
 We focus on developing positive learning behaviours that enable children to maximise their learning opportunities throughout their life.
 The children will learn how to become more independent and self-sufficient as they begin to mature towards teenage life.

 Children in the Messengers class are taught by Miss Adams, and are very fortunate to have the help and support of Mrs Beard and Mrs Smith.
-Together, the ladies uphold high expectations of learning attitudes and behaviour in order to support, enhance and stretch children’s learning.
+Together, we uphold high expectations of learning attitudes and behaviour in order to support, enhance and stretch children’s learning.

 In English, we will develop our writing to become more cohesive and include more intricate grammatical features, such as relative clauses, modal verbs and parentheses.

 Our work in humanities covers a broad range of topics.
 In R.E. we look at different religions, beliefs and practices in R.E.
 Geography focuses on the way that we map the world and the countries and biomes within it, before looking at an in depth study of Greece.
-In history lessons, we discover more about the Vikings, ancient Greece and the beginnings of the second World War.
+In history lessons, we discover more about the battle for the British throne, studying the Anglo-Saxons and Vikings.
+We also spend time looking at our work on World War II.
 Our science topics this year include forces, Earth and space, life cycles, properties and changing materials and the human changes from birth to old age.

 To offer a broad and balanced curriculum, we also teach children computing, which sees us navigate a technological world.
 We begin with e-safety before moving on to the mechanics of computing.
 The children will also look at what it means to be a responsible digital citizen.
 In French, we develop our vocabulary and begin to look at sentence structure.